techidaily/site-win11/source/_posts/ten-strategies-to-keep-windows-safe-without-bitlocker-support.md

  There is also a chance that an administrator or another user has disabled BitLocker via the Group Policy Editor.
 You can undo these changes by enabling the relevant policy in GPE.
 However, to proceed with this method, you will need administrative access to the system.

- If you do not already have it, you can[switch to an administrator account](https://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/) or seek assistance from your administrator.
+ If you do not already have it, you can [switch to an administrator account](https://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/) or seek assistance from your administrator.

 Here is all that you need to do: